 Soon after the outbreak of war in Poland in September 1939, President Roosevelt declared the neutrality of the United States and ordered the establishment of a Neutrality Patrol off the eastern seaboard and gulf ' coast on 5 September.
 To augment the ships first assigned to this duty, the Navy began reactivation of 77 light minelayers and destroyers.
 Accordingly, Upshur went back into commission at Philadelphia on 4 October, a little over a month after Germany invaded Poland.
 Attached to the Atlantic Squadron of the United States Fleet, Upshur interspersed her routine training evolutions (battle practices, torpedo exercises, and tactical maneuvers) with patrols safeguarding America's neutral shores along the Atlantic and gulf coasts.

 Upshur's routine was broken briefly in December 1939.
 On the 13th, the North German Lloyd Line steamship Columbus slipped out of Vera Cruz, Mexico, in an attempt to reach Germany and slip through the British blockade.
 She had not reckoned with the Neutrality Patrol, however, that persistently shadowed the liner from the moment she stood out of the Mexican port.
 Upshur participated in the tracking and reporting of the steamer, the 13th largest merchant steamship in the world.
-Columbus ultimately met her doom on 19 December; she scuttled when confronted by the British destroyer HMS Hyperion.
-American cruiser Tuscaloosa (CA-37), standing nearby, rescued Columbus' crew.
+Columbus ultimately met her doom on 19 December; she was scuttled when confronted by the British destroyer HMS Hyperion.
+U.S. heavy cruiser Tuscaloosa (CA-37), steaming nearby, rescued Columbus' crew and took them to New York City.

 The rapid fall of France in the spring of 1940 caused alarm in the western hemisphere that French possessions in the West Indies might fall into German hands.
 American planners quickly drew up contingency plans to take these isles by force if necessary.
-In the event of such an invasion, Upshur and her sisters in Destroyer Squadron 30 were slated to screen the counter-battery and gunfire support group built around Texas (BB-35), Vincennes (CA-44), and Chester (CA-27).
+In the event of such an invasion, Upshur and her sisters in Destroyer Squadron 30 were slated to screen the counter-battery and gunfire support group built around the battleship Texas (BB-35) and the heavy cruisers Vincennes (CA-44), and Chester (CA-27).
 Fortunately for France and the United States, skillful diplomacy obviated such flexing of America's naval muscles; and the crisis abated by the autumn of 1940.

 In March 1941, the Support Force was established for the United States Fleet, under the command of Rear Admiral Arthur LeRoy Bristol.
-Based at Narragansett Bay, this group prepared for assignment to "distant seas" and was formed around the nucleaus of Denebola (AD-12), Albemarle (A.V-5), Belknap (AVD-8), and George E. Badger(AVD-3).
+Based at Narragansett Bay, this group prepared for assignment to "distant seas" and was formed around the nucleaus of the destroyer tender Denebola (AD-12), seaplane tender Albemarle (A.V-5), and seaplane tenders (destroyer) Belknap (AVD-8), and George E. Badger(AVD-3).
 Four patrol plane squadrons and three destroyer squadrons, the last including Upshur, rounded out the Support Force.

 Over the ensuing months, Upshur operated alternately out of Argentia; Newport, R.I.; Philadelphia; Narragansett Bay; Boston; and Reykjavik, Iceland, after its occupation by the United States that summer.
 On 11 September, the destroyer departed Argentia, bound for a rendezvous with an outward-bound convoy headed for the British Isles.